3 Day Nagorno-Karabakh Road Trip

 Day 1: Yerevan To Goris

-f you’ll be spending the night in Yerevan (you probably will) before setting off on your 3 day Nagorno- Karabakh adventure, I recommend Hostel Vagary for backpackers or shop other Yerevan accommodations here.
+If you’ll be spending the night in Yerevan (you probably will) before setting off on your 3 day Nagorno- Karabakh adventure, I recommend Bonvenon Capsule Hostel for backpackers or shop other Yerevan accommodations here.

 Unfortunately, when we arrived in Tatev it was socked in thick cloud cover.
 There is a cable car called Wings of Tatev that runs from Halidzor to Tatev Monastery.
 Costs are 4,000 AMD rt/3000 AMD one-way, an additional 2,000 AMD for an audio guide.